-The Deborah Rawson Memorial Library is currently closed to the public but will be offering curbside pickup as of May 12th.
+The Deborah Rawson Memorial Library is now offering appointments for browsing & computer usage as well as continuing to offer curbside pickup.
 We’ve gathered some library and non-library resources below to help in the meantime!

 Take Care Everyone!

 Libby by Overdrive is a great service that offers audiobooks and e-books that you can download to your computer, MP3 player, iPod, phone, Kindle, or e-book reader.
 Patrons can access Libby by Overdrive using the website or the Libby app.

 To register: Select DRML from list of libraries.
 Enter the bar code number from the back of your library card, including all letters and symbols.
 Enter your Catamount password.

 Use: Search for ebooks – including Kindle books – or audiobooks.
 Click on your selection.
 Either click borrow or place a hold.
 If it is a Kindle book, click on borrow now and follow the Amazon link to download the book.
 Kindle books must be returned through Amazon – click on content and devices (in your Amazon account) and find the book in the list of content.
 Click on the return book option.

 Please note: in order to access Overdrive, you will need a current library card (blue, expires in 2021) and your Catamount password.
 If you need to renew your library card, please call us at 899-4962 and we will extend your library card over the phone.
 If you have not changed your Catamount password, it is your last name with the first letter capitalized.
 If you need to reset your password, please contact the library.